nitwit45/ArchMicToggle/README.md

 # MicToggle

-MicToggle is a bash script that allows you to toggle the microphone on and off in Linux.
+MicToggle is a bash script that allows you to toggle the microphone on and off System-Wide in Linux.
 It provides a convenient way to mute and unmute your microphone with ease.

 ![Muted](./icons/Muted.png) ![Unmuted](./icons/Unmuted.png)